caseyamcl/easyasset/README.md

 ----

 Most people will use external tools to compile LESS, SASS, and JS during development, such as an IDE or a GUI/CLI tool.
-Sometimes, however, you may want your application itself to be able to compile these resources.
-This way, it works the same way in every environment.
+Sometimes, however, you may want your application itself to be able to compile these resources in a transparent way.
+This way, asset compilation remains consistent in any environment.
 EasyAsset does this.

-I built this not to replace the functionality of a fully-featured Asset library, such as [Assetic](https://github.com/kriswallsmith/assetic), but to compliment it by adding a simple API layer.
-It can also be used as a stand-alone tool.
+I built this not to replace the functionality of a fully-featured Asset library, such as [Assetic](https://github.com/kriswallsmith/assetic), but to complement it by adding an API for a common use-case.
+EasyAsset can, however, be used as a stand-alone tool.

 Installation
 ------------